 What is Phi Theta Kappa?

-Phi Theta Kappa, founded in 1918, is recognized as the official honor society for two-year colleges by the American Association of Community Colleges.
+Phi Theta Kappa, founded in 1918, is recognized as the official honor society by the American Association of Community Colleges.
 Among the Society's distinguished alumni are the late Ambassador Jeane Kirkpatrick, astronaut Fred Haise, and journalist Jim Lehrer.
-The purpose of Phi Theta Kappa shall be to recognize and encourage scholarship among two-year college students.
-To achieve this purpose, Phi Theta Kappa shall provide an opportunity for the development of leadership and service, for an intellectual climate for exchange of ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence.
+The purpose of Phi Theta Kappa shall be to recognize and encourage scholarship among students.
+To achieve this purpose, Phi Theta Kappa shall provide an opportunity for the development of leadership and service, for an intellectual climate for the exchange of ideas and ideals, for lively fellowship for scholars, and stimulation of interest in continuing academic excellence.

 How do I become a member?

 Membership in Phi Theta Kappa is a permanent recognition of your hard work and academic achievement.
 That is why membership in Phi Theta Kappa is a special honor.
 Your membership will be recognized by colleges, universities, and potential employers.
 Benefits include an exclusive professional development plan, leadership opportunities, 24/7 Transfer help, more than $37 million in scholarships from over 700 colleges and universities, and much more.

 Phi Theta Kappa provides unique opportunities for:

 - Service to others

 - Fun and fellowship!

 Membership is based on superior academic achievement and is conferred only by invitation of the Psi Kappa Chapter of St. Philip's College.
 You must have completed at least twelve college hours with a minimum cumulative 3.5 grade point average.